Table of Contents

 The good news is that you can look and see which controllers are already auto-mapped and also see which DAW’s they work well with.
 Now, most of the nice controllers work well with all DAW’s, sometimes they work even better with certain ones as they were made specifically for them.

-There’s a lot that goes into finding the right 61 key controller.
+There’s a lot that goes into finding the right 61 key MIDI controller.
 Determining your needs and doing your research will go a long way.
 Don’t go into Guitar Center and rely on them to guide you to the right decision.
-Do your own research and make your own choice based off of your preferences.
+Do your own research and make your own choice based on your preferences.